R3V1Z3/alexa-cheats/README.md

 # Alexa Cheats
-This project provides a web and print-friendly front-end for interacting with cheatsheets, specifically for Amazon Alexa commands.
-It can be used with any cheatsheet in Markdown format that is hosted on GitHub Gist, though it's designed for use with Alexa voice command cheatsheets.
+An accessible, print-friendly way to interact with cheatsheets for Amazon Alexa commands.
+This project comprises a viewer and a cheatsheet file formatted with [Markdown](https://en.wikipedia.org/wiki/Markdown) and hosted through GitHub Gist.

 View it through the app here:
 https://ugotsta.github.io/alexa-cheats/

-The actual cheatsheet itself (alexa-cheats.md) is located here:
+The actual cheatsheet itself (alexa-cheats.md):
 https://gist.github.com/Ugotsta/2a06603706fd7c2eb5c93f34ed316354

 The front-end provides an info panel to help with navigation.
 It can be hidden by pressing <kbd>?</kbd> or <kbd>h</kbd>.